tommccoy1/inductive-bias-distillation/README.md

 # Download model weights

 The trained model weights for our main experiments are available at [this OSF link](https://osf.io/59rgm/files/osfstorage).
-Below is a list of folders along with the types of models stored in each folder:
+Below is a list of folders along with the types of models stored in each folder.
+Note that the "standard" model weights from Figure 3 of the paper are not included here; we used PyTorch's default random initialization approach to generate those weights:

 - `meta_all_primitives`: Models meta-trained on formal languages (40 reruns), with our full set of primitives.
 These are the models underlying Figure 3 in the paper ("Prior-trained neural network").
 - `meta_no_recursion`: Models meta-trained on formal languages but with the recursion primitive withheld (20 reruns).
 These are the "no recursion" cases in Figure 6 in the paper.